Dr Holowaty Medicine

 What are the treatments?

 Medically, three medications are approved for alcohol use disorder in Canada: naltrexone, acamprosate, and disulfiram.
-Some other medications can be used as well but are "off label".
+Some other medications can be used as well but are not formally approved by Health Canada for this purpose.

-Social treatments include 12-step approaches such as Alcoholics Anonymous and Celebrate Recovery, as well as non-AA based community support programs like Women for Sobriety or Secular Sobriety or SMART recovery.
+Social treatments include 12-step approaches such as Alcoholics Anonymous, Refuge Recovery and Celebrate Recovery, as well as non-AA based community support programs like Women for Sobriety or Secular Sobriety or SMART recovery.

 Counselling can also be very helpful for many people to help recognize your triggers for drinking, and how to avoid them or deal with them when they come up.
-Local counselling is available at Fourcast and Hastings Prince Edward Addictions and Mental Health.
+Supportive targeted addictions counselling is available through Mental Health and Addictions Services.

 Medical treatments for Alcohol